Azure/azure-iot-sdk-java/major version upgrade migration guide.md

   - Users of the X509 SecurityProvider are expected to pass in the parsed certificates and keys as Java security primitives rather than as strings
     - See [this sample](./provisioning/provisioning-samples/provisioning-X509-sample) for a demonstration on how to create these Java security primitives from strings

+## Deps

+Breaking changes:
+- The deps package has been removed from the v2 SDK and its classes have been copied to the respective client libraries that used them

 ## Frequently Asked Questions